HomeMy WebLinkAboutMINUTES Town Board 2025-03-25Town ofEstes Park, Larimer County, Colorado, March 25, 2025

 three individual lots into one, amend the limited and general common elements to

-accommodate larger decks on the 15 existing condominiums on, and vacate an
+accommodate larger decks on the 15 existing condominiums, and vacate an

-easement.
-The current lots are zoned CO Outlying Commercial and contain two
+access easement.
+The current lots are zoned CO Outlying Commercial and

-condominium buildings at 540 and 550 W. Elkhorn Avenue.
-The amended plat
+contain two condominium buildings at 540 and 550 W. Elkhorn Avenue.
+The

-would vacate a road easement to access the northern lot, which would not longer
+amended plat would vacate a road easement to access the northern lot, which

-be needed with the unified ownership.
-Mayor Hall closed the public hearing.
-It
+would no longer be needed with the unified ownership.
+Mayor Hall closed the

 hearing.
-Planner Washam reviewed a request to rezone the from CO Commercial
+Senior Planner Hornbeck reviewed a request to rezone the property from

-Outlying and A Accommodations.
-The current property, 2.29 acres, contains an
+CO Outlying Commercial to A Accommodations.
+The current property, 2.29 acres,

-office building built in 1975 and was the former location of the Rocky Mountain
+contains an office building built in 1975 and was the former location of the Rocky

-Conservancy in the unincorporated Larimer County.
-The applicant has submitted
+Mountain Conservancy in the unincorporated Larimer County.
+The applicant has

-an application for a development plan for a new three story hotel with 26
+submitted an application for a development plan for a new three story hotel with

-accommodation units and two staff housing units as a concurrent review with the
+26 accommodation units and two staff housing units as a concurrent review with

-development plan, with conditions, on February 18, 2025 and contigent on the
+development plan, with conditions, on February 18, 2025 and contingent on the

 Town Board approval of the rezoning.
 If the rezoning should be denied the